Summer Sports and Your Teeth

 Lip burn: You know about the importance of sunscreen whenever you’re outside, but many people neglect one of their most sensitive parts: Their lips.
 And that can cause severe, painful burns with dangerous long-term consequences.
 Prevention is easy.
 Just be sure to apply lip balm with SPF daily, at regular intervals.

 Chipped teeth.
 Can openers, bottle openers, and scissors are tools.
 Your teeth are not tools.
 The next time you go to open a jar, can, or package with your teeth, take a minute and grab the right tool instead.
-It’s easy to forget if you’re outside and don’t have the right tool on-hand, but stop and think.
+It’s easy to forget if you’re outside and don’t have the right tool on hand but stop and think.
 Trips to the dentist, a lot of pain, and plenty of money can be saved if you treat your teeth right.

 Dehydration: It’s easy to become dehydrated when playing summer games, even if you’re in the water.
 If you’re dehydrated, your body can’t produce the daily two to four pints of saliva necessary to keep your mouth and body healthy.
 Saliva is the mouth’s major defense against tooth decay and also helps to control the bacteria and other microorganisms that live in your mouth.
 Too little saliva can cause accelerated tooth decay, gum disease, oral sores and pain, bad breath, and even interfere with your ability to taste.
 Have a glass of water, your teeth are thirsty.